ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 2. Reduced static and scaling health boosts to enemies slightly (like 0.005).
 3. Redid all Branded enemies (Nere, Z'Rell, Priestess Gut, Dror, etc based on giving them a shared Absolute feat).
 4. Nerfed Oubliette Beholder (no multiattack defense, no alert feat).
 5. Grym is more focused on applying burning and fire damage, and punishing you for burning and taking fire damage.
+Features that didn't work/changes that didn't work were removed to reduce clutter when previewing his stats page.
 6. Dhourn (needs testing) and Filro now provide a preview of what their magic staff does :)
 7. Aylin and Isobel hand out radiating orbs like candy.
 8. Lots of other little tweaks to balance enemies around a different set of passives similar to what players get access to via magic items.